Let yourself be surprised: discover the Cicadella dress

 When I worked on this pattern, I wanted to meet several criteria:

-• Create a beautiful pattern, with a flattering and timeless cut, so that you can sew it many times in different fabrics without getting tired of it.
+Create a beautiful model, with a flattering and timeless cut, so that you can sew it many times in different fabrics without getting tired of it

 A sewing pattern that can be adapted as desired

-A simple line does not mean simplistic, quite the contrary!
+A simple line doesn't mean simplistic, quite the opposite!
 The Cicadella blouse offers you many options:

 Sew 3 different sleeve versions

 The short sleeve is lovely, perfect whatever the season.
-The elbow sleeve , a little flared, drapes nicely and leaves the front of the arms bare, without revealing the biceps.
+The elbow-length sleeve , a little flared, drapes nicely and leaves the front of the arms bare, without revealing the biceps.
 These 2 finishes are easy to sew even for beginners.
 The long sleeve with buttoned cuff is the most technical, the gathered bottom of the sleeve and the pointed cuff sign the look of Cicadella.
-So with the same pattern, you can vary your creations but also put into practice new techniques and progress at your own pace.
+So with the same pattern, you can vary your creations but also put new techniques into practice and progress at your own pace.

 Sew a blouse with a lining

-As I explain in the podcast episode dedicated to the Fauvae Botanica collection , I designed this pattern with the idea of combining it with our new laces , and by lining your blouse with the matching cotton voiles .
+As I explain in the podcast episode dedicated to the Fauvae Botanica collection , I designed this pattern with the idea of combining it with our new laces , and lining your blouse with the matching cotton voiles .
 This is why the pattern includes seam allowances adapted to the French seam, and bias binding for perfect neckline and armhole finishes.
-Whatever your choice of fabric, the pattern is adapted to your creative ideas, and everything is designed to make your first lace-lined blouse a success!
-The free video sewing tutorial that is available to you even shows you how to manage the finishes of the iron-on cuffs using the triplure technique.
+Whatever your choice of fabric, the pattern is adapted to your creative ideas, and everything is thought out so that your first lace-lined blouse is a success!
+The free video sewing tutorial that is made available to you even shows you how to manage the finishes of the iron-on cuffs using the interlining technique.

 Sew a dress version

-Ahhh you might say, here is a very simple hack that will allow me to play with Cicadella again!
+Ahhh, you might say, here's a very simple hack that will allow me to play with Cicadella again!
 Let me guide you through this new version of the pattern...

 How to sew the Cicadella dress